dfds/SharedPipelines/README.md

 Please note security pipelines in this repo is currenlty in Alpha and should not be used in production

 #Bronze security package
-The bronze security package is used for passive scanning only, this package is the first steps to getting oserabilty on how secure your system is.
+The bronze security package is used for passive scanning only, this package is the first steps to getting observability on how secure your system is.

 #Silver security package
-The silver security package is used to start to block critial vunerbilities for entering your applications, it will also block any infrasture of code misconfigurations if found.
+The silver security package is used to start to block critial vulnerabilities for entering your applications, it will also block any infrasture of code misconfigurations if found.

 #Gold security package
-The silver security package is used to start to block all of silver including high vunerbilities frrm entering your applications.
+The Gold security package is used to start to block all of silver including high vulnerabilities from entering your applications.

+#Platinum security package
+The Platinum security package is used to start to block all of Gold including Medium vulnerabilities from entering your applications.

 #Marking false positives
 TODO